rgough5/tom/README.md

 1. Install Raspberry Pi OS Lite onto your SSD with custom settings.
 In the custom settings select username, a unique hostname, setup wifi, and enable SSH.
     - It's a good on first boot is to run `sudo apt update && apt upgrade`
 2. With the pi on and [connected to the internet](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking) enter `curl -O https://raw.githubusercontent.com/rgough5/tom/main/install.sh` to download the installer
-3. Make the install file executable `chmod +x install.sh`
+3. Make the install file executable `bash install.sh`
-4. Run the install script `./install.sh`
-5. Sample rate, audio channels, and track length can be editted near the top of the file, within the definition for the function recA.
+4. Sample rate, audio channels, and track length can be editted near the top of the file, within the definition for the function recA.

 ## Video Pi Setup
 1. Repeat step 1 of the audio setup above.